The Prompt Engineering Playbook

 Stop Rule: When adding constraints yields <10% quality gain, you’re done.

-Labeled Reasoning
+Labeled reasoning

 When to use: Math/logic problems, compliance requirements, debugging, decision-making